grafana/jsonnet-libs/velero-mixin/README.md

 # Velero Mixin

-The Veler mixin is a set of configurable Grafana dashboards and alerts.
+The Velero mixin is a set of configurable Grafana dashboards and alerts.

 The Velero mixin contains the following dashboards: